Residents are entitled to book up to 3 hard waste collections per financial year this includes:

 - Mattress and/or ensemble collection (to be booked separately)

-Items must be placed on kerbside no earlier than 24 hours prior, and no later than 6:00am of the booked collection date.
+- Placed on the verge no earlier than 24 hours before your collection date and no later than 6:00am on the collection day.
 Residents will be asked to remove their waste from the kerbside if placed out earlier than permitted, fines may apply if items are not removed.

 Booking changes or cancellations